mahaloz/ike/src/3_programming_languages/introduction.md

 Imperative programming is what many refer to as normal programming.
 You think in variables like in math.
 A simple example is when you want to compute the speed of something.
-You are an advanced enough mammal that you can create a formula (series of symbols) for this idea:
+You are an advanced enough mammal that you can create a formula (a series of symbols) for this idea:

 ```